 Aside from basic pay, enlisting in the US Army Reserve provides a number of advantages.
 Help with school tuition, health care and insurance, special pay allowances, job certifications, and retirement benefits are just a few examples.
 Should an Army reservist be called into active duty, his or her civilian job is also protected.

 One of the most appealing aspects of joining the Army Reserve is the variety of college tuition assistance programs available.
 Recruits can complete their college degrees before being mobilized or deployed under the Army’s Education Career Stabilization (ECS) program.
-The Montgomery GI Bill (MGIB) pays for college education, with the amount determined the length of service.
-The College Loan Repayment Program assists reservists in repaying their education debt providing a stipend based on their course of study.
+The Montgomery GI Bill (MGIB) pays for college education, with the amount determined by the length of service.
+The College Loan Repayment Program assists reservists in repaying their education debt by providing a stipend based on their course of study.

 Enlisting in the Army Reserve provides access to low-cost healthcare and health insurance.
 For reservists, health and dental insurance is available at a significantly reduced cost, and medical and dental care is provided at no cost if they are called to active duty for more than 30 days.
 All US Army Reserve soldiers are also eligible for low-cost life insurance.